Current employer: Professor Nigel Hussey, University of Windsor

 How did studying at Plymouth help you?

 When I started a BSc in Marine Biology at Plymouth, I didn’t know if I wanted to be a marine biologist or what that would even entail.
 I just followed my interests.
 Studying at Plymouth inspired me to go for a career in research and provided me with a fantastic foundation upon which to build.
 To this day, memories of field trips and lectures with professors at Plymouth motivate me to continue on my path.
+My MRes supervisors Professors Richard Handy and Simon Davies were fundamental in helping make a career in Marine Biology a reality for me.

 What is your favourite memory of studying at Plymouth?